frictionlessdata/frictionless-prototype-py/docs/target/extracting-data/README.md

      Row([('id', 5), ('name', 'Rome')])]

 The package by itself doesn't provide any read functions directly as it's a role of its resources.
-So all the written below for the Resource class can be used withing a package.
+So everything written below for the Resource class can be used within a package.

 ## Using Resource